code4it-dev/c4it-hugo/content/csharp-tip/22-format-interpolated-strings/index.md

 string bio = $"Hi, I'm {age} years old";
 ```

-That's it: an interpolated string is the one where you can reference a variable or a property withing the string definition, using the `$` and the `{}` operators to generate such strings.
+That's it: an interpolated string is one where you can reference a variable or a property within the string definition, using the `$` and the `{}` operators to generate such strings.

 Did you know that you can even format how the interpolated value must be rendered when creating the string?
 It's just a matter of specifying the format after the `:` sign: